 Another aspect of Britannia, the Moongates, remained in the same positions, but Alfred made an amazing discovery when he searched the area where such a Gate had just dematerialized.
-He found a glowing Moonstone, whose use soon taught him trial and error.
-By placing the Moonstone in a grassy spot anywhere in the kingdom (or below), he could relocate that Moongate in the new location.
-Alfred was careful to do this with Moonstones from Yew, Trinsic, or Brittany Bay, areas that are easily reached by land after their Moongates were moved.
-Magincia's Moongate, for example, he left in place, for otherwise it would have taken far too long to sail there everytime he wanted to visit the tiny island.
+He found a glowing moonstone, which trial and error soon taught him its use.
+By placing the moonstone in a grassy spot anywhere in the kingdom (or below), he could relocate that Moongate in the new location.
+Alfred was careful to do this with moonstones from Yew, Trinsic, or Brittany Bay, areas that are easily reached by land after their Moongates were moved.
+Magincia's Moongate, for example, he left in place, for otherwise it would have taken far too long to sail there every time he wanted to visit the tiny island.